EyalBrilling/KNN-Preceptron-SVM-and-Pa-taggers-/README.md

 ```
 Where predection is the predected tag by the corrspending algorithm,from the range 0 to 2.

 ****Notice: order of the test input is saved.
-If an instane of a flower is on line X on the test file,it will be on line X in the predection file****
+If an instane of a flower is on line X on the test file,it will be on line X in the predection file output****

 # Program arguments
 the program expectes 4 arguments from the user